rust-bpf/bcc-sys/README.md

 You need to install bcc first before using this binding.

 To format the generated bindings, you need to have rustfmt installed.

 Install `rustfmt` with:
 ```
-$ rustup update nightly
+$ rustup component add rustfmt-preview
-$ rustup run nightly cargo install -f rustfmt-nightly
+$ rustup update
 ```
-The generated binding reflects the nightly bcc build.
+Version 0.6.0 reflects the 0.5.0 version of bcc.